The Cost of Moving House & How to Budget for Your Move

 - Markers to label: $8.30 bold black paint Sharpie from Bunnings

-If you’re not hiring any removalist service, you might need to invest in additional packing and moving materials to safely transport all your belongings, including:
+If you’re not hiring a removalist service and are moving yourself, you might need to invest in additional packing and moving materials to safely transport all your belongings, including:

 - Moving blankets